 The National Writing Project, another professional development network, serves teachers of writing at all grade levels, primary through university, and in all subjects.
 Its mission is to improve student achievement by improving the teaching of writing and improving learning in the nation's schools.

-Even physical education teachers can find links for their students at PE Central.
+Even physical education teachers can find resources for their students at PE Central.

-According to reports, all these networks operate slightly differently--in numbers and scope.
-Joining them or starting your own will help reduce the sometimes frustrating isolation of being bound to one classroom all day without stimulating professional interaction and access to high quality resources as needs arise.
-The Internet offers inexpensive and on-demand remedies for this perennial barrier to good teaching.
+Joining a group, or starting your own, will help reduce the sometimes frustrating isolation of being bound to one classroom all day without stimulating professional interaction and give you access to high quality resources as needs arise.

 Other Areas To Check Out...